 About Silver Bay

-The City is surrounded by hiking, skiing, snowmobiling and ATV trails.
+The City is surrounded by hiking, skiing, snowmobiling, and ATV trails.
 Many of which link with State Trails.
-There is easy access to both the Superior Hiking Trail and the state snowmobile trails from the City since these trails lie partially within the City limits.
+There is easy access to both the Superior Hiking Trail and the state snowmobile and ATV trails from the City since these trails lie partially within the City limits.